jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/queen/index.md

 This vulnerability occurs because the application injects an attacker-controlled parameter into a system function.

-## Exploitation

-To exploit this vulnerability, we only need to send the following malicious HTML code to an application user.

 ### Exploit

 To exploit this vulnerability, we just need to send the malicious command we want